Randle High School

 Dr. Thomas E. Randle High School is a public high school in unincorporated Fort Bend County, Texas, United States, with a Richmond postal address.
 It is a part of the Lamar Consolidated Independent School District (LCISD).

 Its boundary includes portions of Rosenberg and most of Pleak.
 It formerly served Kendleton and the unincorporated area of Powell Point.

 Randle High School has multiple sports including American football, volleyball, swimming, and track.

 History

 The school is named after a former superintendent.
 It opened in August 2021 as the school district's sixth high school, and was formally dedicated the following month.

 The school colors and mascot were chosen by a 2020 survey of area middle and high school students.
 The mascot chosen was the lion, and the school colors were black and silver.

 It opened with grades 9 and 10, and was to expand to other grades later.

+Feeder schools

+Lamar CISD calls this feeder system the "Silver Track."
+Feeder junior high and middle schools share the RHS colors and mascot.